-- Perform an actual risk analysis - The first step towards HIPAA compliance is a Security Risk Analysis.
-Make sure you are receiving an actual risk analysis and not a vulnerability assessment that has been passed off as a risk assessment.
+- Perform an actual risk analysis - The first step toward HIPAA compliance is a Security Risk Analysis.
+Make sure you are receiving an actual risk analysis and not a vulnerability assessment that has been passed off as a risk analysis.

 - Track down all instances of patient data - Often unintentionally, repositories of patient data can accumulate in less than ideal locations (i.e. network scan folders, employee desktops, etc).
 In order to properly protect patient data, healthcare organizations must first identify all locations of patient data.
 This is the first step in a security risk assessment.